Donnie Nelson: Dallas Mavericks

 Nelson's tenure with the Dallas Mavericks began on January 2, 1998, when his father hired him as an assistant coach.
 In the 1998 NBA draft, Nelson arranged for the Mavericks to draft little-known German Dirk Nowitzki and bring in Nash, who saw limited minutes in Phoenix, through a three-team trade.
 Both players would win the Most Valuable Player Award.
 The draft-day trades for Nowitzki and Nash is the first time in NBA history two future MVPs were acquired in the same transaction.
 Like with Marčiulionis and Eastern Europe in the late 1980s, Nelson opened the league to a traditionally closed market when he made the Mavericks draft the first Chinese player to ever play in the NBA, Wang Zhizhi, in the 1999 NBA draft.

 During the 2001–02 NBA season, Nelson was interim head coach of the Mavericks while his father recovered from cancer treatment, leading the team to a 15–8 record.
 He was promoted to president of basketball operations in July 2002, and he took over as general manager on March 19, 2005, when his father stepped down as coach and general manager.

 Donnie Nelson's efforts to rebuild the Mavericks occurred following the team's decade-long playoff drought.
-During his tenure, the Mavericks have won 66% of their games, including five 50-win seasons, two 60-win seasons, and a franchise-record 67-win season in 2007.
+During his tenure, the Mavericks won 66% of their games, including five 50-win seasons, two 60-win seasons, and a franchise-record 67-win season in 2007.
 The 2007 season was tied for the sixth-best regular season in NBA history.
 The Mavericks are also one of just six franchises to win 60 games or more three times in a five-year span.
-Stemming from the efforts made during Nelson's tenure, the Mavericks reached the playoffs for ten consecutive seasons, reached the Western Conference Finals three times, and advanced to the NBA Finals twice, winning their first NBA Championship in 2011.
+Stemming from efforts made during Nelson's tenure, the Mavericks reached the playoffs for ten consecutive seasons, reached the Western Conference Finals three times, and advanced to the NBA Finals twice, winning their first NBA Championship in 2011.

 Nelson acquired the core group of players on the 2011 championship Mavs roster through key trades and success in the NBA draft.
 All-Star Tyson Chandler, 2008–09 Sixth Man of the Year Jason Terry, Hall of Fame point guard Jason Kidd, four-time All-Star Shawn Marion, two-time All-Star Caron Butler, and Brendan Haywood were acquired through trades.
 Nelson was also responsible for adding 2007 MVP, 2011 NBA Finals MVP, and 14-time All-Star Dirk Nowitzki via trade on NBA draft night.
 On previous teams, Nelson played a role in trading for players such as two-time MVP Steve Nash and All-Star/Sixth Man of the Year Antawn Jamison, as well as acquiring future All-Stars Devin Harris and Josh Howard via the draft.